cdsittampalam/documentation/docs/Qredo App Overview.md

 The Qredo web app runs on Safari, Chrome, Internet Explorer, Firefox, and Opera.

-The Qredo mobile App runs on recent Android and iOS versions.
+The Qredo Mobile App runs on iOS versions of OSX13 and above support.
+Future releases will support Android.
 These phones must include the biometric capabilities of either the Face ID or Touch ID.

 The Qredo mobile app requires a working phone camera to access the QR-code on the web app during the registration process.